 - Trains – For longer journeys, a budget travel tip in Norway is to book trains well in advance.
 Trains can be very expensive, but when you book in advance, you can often find something called “Mini Pris”.
 It is a cheaper price for the train journey.
 You can check the train prices and search for Mini Pris tickets on Train in Norway website.
 Another alternative is to try Interrail Norway Pass or Eurail Norway Pass.
 It allows you to travel by any number of trains in Norway during the specific day limit.

 - Buses – there are local buses in every city in Norway.
 For international travel, cheap tickets can be found on Flixbus.

 Budget car rental in Norway

-Car rental in Norway is my favourite way of transport and it usually turns out the cheapest if you share the car with other people.
-There’s always costs of petrol and tolls involved, but it usually works better on the long distances rather than taking public transport.
+Car rental in Norway is my favorite way of transport and it usually turns out the cheapest if you share the car with other people.
+There are always costs of petrol and tolls involved, but it usually works better on long distances rather than taking public transport.
 For the cheapest car rentals in Norway, I use the comparison tools like Rentalcars.